thomas-roos/aws-greengrass-lite/docs/FLEET_PROVISIONING.md

 Now this will trigger the fleet provisioning script which will take a few minutes to complete.

-> Note: Device will reboot in case of successful run.
+> Note: Device will reboot in case of a successful run.

 If you are storing the standard output then look for log:
 `Process Complete, Your device is now provisioned`.